cisco-intersight/terraform-provider-intersight/website/docs/r/os_configuration_file.html.markdown

 This complex property has following sub-properties:
     + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
     + `constraints`:(Array with Maximum of one item) -"Constraints that must be applied to the parameter value supplied for this data type."
 This complex property has following sub-properties:
     + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
     + `enum_list`:(Array)"When the parameter is a enum then this list of enum entry is used to validate the input belongs to one of items in the list."
 This complex property has following sub-properties:
     + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
     + `label`:(string)"Label for the enum value.
 A user friendly short string to identify the enum value."
     + `object_type`:(string)"The concrete type of this complex type.\nThe ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the \nObjectType is optional. \nThe type is ambiguous when a managed object contains an array of nested documents, and the documents in the array\nare heterogeneous, i.e. the array can contain nested documents of different types."
     + `value`:(string)"Enum value for this enum entry.
 Value will be passed to the workflow as string type for execution."